mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 Because your existence is *yours*.
 Just like the trees.
 But not yours!
 There is a huge vastness of existence, life force there, life energy there.
 Behind you or inside you, your body, your name.
 One tree, your tree, teaches you the name of the tree, but simultaneously the rhythm of the vastness of existence is there.

 So that is you.
 That is you.
-So you have to participate in that one.
+So you have to participate in that.

 That’s why if you do zazen, just the sitting zazen is pretty good.
 But if I give something sweet to you, you immediately turn toward.
 Alright?
 You understand?
 I am not criticizing any other kind of zazen.
 But beyond this one, I want to give you... well, give you a chance to participate in real zazen, real you, beyond a sense of turning toward, or having affective preferences.